 Let's look at just a few of his extraordinary films, and start with the obvious: the Western.
 Ford is the man who has shaped the idea of what the Wild West was like for Americans and the world than any other director.
 A central part of the myth-making by Ford was in his selection of Monument Valley, Arizona and Utah as the background to many of his films.
 Here, in this sparse landscape, we see the visual theme Ford kept coming back to: the smallness of man against the massiveness of nature.
 The characters in Ford's films were ones that struggled against great odds, either from nature or from man's actions himself.

 I think two of the Westerns he made with John Wayne show that Ford knew how to make a picture that worked on two levels: an emotional one and an intellectual one.
 The first is Stagecoach.
-While it's a curious thing that the story of disparate people thrown together appears almost as a cliche today, Stagecoach may have been the first one to have that (certainly the best one to have that scenario).
+While it's a curious thing that the story of disparate people thrown together appears almost as a cliche today, Stagecoach may have been the first one to have that plot, at least certainly the best one to have that scenario.
 Even in the characters themselves, we have stereotypes: the drunk doctor, the hooker with a heart of gold, the outlaw as the good guy.
-In Stagecoach, Ford tells the overall story of the adventures the group (including an exciting climatic chase across the desert) while also keeping their individual stories interesting and never losing focus of them as individuals and as part of a larger story.
+In Stagecoach, Ford tells the overall story of the adventures the group, including an exciting climatic chase across the desert, while also keeping their individual stories interesting and never losing focus of them as individuals and as part of a larger story.

 There is, however, more to Ethan.
-Yes, he's in many ways an anti-hero, but he is also a complex character.
+He is a complex character.
 Within him is a righteous fury for vengeance, and in many respects he is the mirror image of his antagonists.
-Still, within him there is still a spark of humanity, a need to genuinely protect and love that is in conflict with his need to take life (and in one scene, even take from the afterlife).
+However, there is still a spark of humanity, a need to genuinely protect and love that is in conflict with his need to take life (and in one scene, even take from the afterlife).
 Despite how horrid Ethan is, at the end of The Searchers you feel a great sadness for him, a sorrow that he is the one condemned.
 Above all else, The Searchers puts to rest the idea that John Wayne could not act: his Ethan is one of the great performances on film, a truly complex and conflicted individual whom you can't love but you can't hate either.

 We also see it in his homage to his homeland: The Quiet Man.
 This is a bit of a departure for Ford in that its a pretty simple, straightforward story: an ex-prizefighter going back to Ireland, land of his birth, and falls in love with his rival's sister.
 In The Quiet Man we get a love letter to Eire and something rarely associated with John Ford: a flat-out comedy.
 It's a funny film, full of whimsical Irish characters.
 Is it misogynistic or cliched?
 Well, as I believe Martin Scorsese pointed out, we aren't meant to take it seriously.